Nizuii/Cryptography/Hashing.md

 - A collision resistance hash function is a cryptographic function that makes it computionally infeasible to find 2 different inputs that produce the exact same fixed-length output.
 - Ensuring data integrity and security for things like digital signatures, where any alteration to the input would result in different hash revealing the change.

+## Why MD5 & SHA-1 are broken?

+MD5 & SHA-1 are broken primarily because they are vulnerable to collision attacks, meaning different inputs can produce the same hash output, undermining data integrity and digital signatures.
+And also because they are too fast, making them easy to crack for password hashing through bruteforce attacks.

+### Key reasons for their weakness:

+#### 1. Hash Collisions:

+- **What it is**: Finding two different files that generate the exact same MD% or SHA01 hash.
+- **Why it matters**: An attacker could create a malicious file that has the same hash as a legitimate file, tricking users or systems into accepting the bad file as authentic.
+- **MD5**: Practical collision attacks were demonstrated in the early 2000s, rendering it insecure for digital certificates and signatures.